Ozi-cheri/python-quiz-application/README.md

 * GitHub for storing the repository online during development.
 * Gitpod as a cloud based IDE.

+## External Python Package Used
+* Pyfiglet, a library to convert text to ascii.

 ## Testing

 * As the apllication was being developed,i performed manual testing regulary in the terminal making sure i get required outputs.